Princess Deokhye

-In Korea, she is called Deokhye Ongju, not Gongju.
+In South Korea, she is called Deokhye Ongju, not Gongju.
 Gongju refers to the daughters of the Queen, and Ongju refers to the daughters of concubines.

 Birth and early life

-Yi Deok-hye was born as the daughter of Yang Gwiin (later Lady Boknyeong) and the then-60-year-old Emperor Emeritus Gojong on May 25, 1912, nearly two years after the Japanese annexation of Korea.
-Immediately after birth, she was called Agi (아기, 阿只, meaning "baby") and then named Deok-hye.
+Yi Deokhye was born as the daughter of Yang Gwiin (later Lady Boknyeong) and the then-60-year-old Emperor Emeritus Gojong on 25 May 1912, nearly two years after the Japanese annexation of Korea.
+Immediately after birth, she was called Agi (아기, 阿只, meaning "baby") and then named Deokhye.
 Her mother was a low-ranking court lady working in the kitchen of Deoksugung.

-Gojong had 16 children with his 10 wives, but Deok-hye was his first daughter; his four other daughters were not counted as they all died under the age of one.
+Gojong had 16 children with his 10 wives, but Deokhye was his first daughter; his four other daughters were not counted as they all died under the age of one.
 Gojong was delighted with the birth of his first daughter and raised her with meticulous love.
-In 1916, he established the Deoksugung Kindergarten dedicated to her, where Deok-hye would attend.
+In 1916, he established the Deoksugung Kindergarten dedicated to her, where Deokhye would attend.
 However, apart from her father, because she didn't have an official title, she was ignored and treated like she did not exist.
 Later, she was nicknamed "Boknyeong-dang".

-In 1917, her father persuaded Terauchi Masatake, the then-ruling Governor-General of Korea, to enter her name into the registry of the Imperial Family, offering her legitimacy and granting her the title of princess.
+In 1917, her father persuaded Terauchi Masatake, the then-ruling Governor-General of Korea, to enter her name into the registry of the imperial family, offering her legitimacy and granting her the title of princess.

 In 1919, Emperor Gojong planned a secret engagement between Princess Deokhye and Kim Jang-han, the nephew of Kim Hwang-jin, a court chamberlain.
 He had sought to protect his daughter through it, but the engagement failed due to Japan's intervention and Kim Hwang-jin was not permitted to enter Deoksu Palace again.
-Emperor Gojong died suddenly on January 21, 1919.
+Emperor Gojong died suddenly on 21 January 1919.

 In 1921, Princess Deokhye started going to Hinodae Elementary School, in Seoul.

 Life in Japan and arranged marriage

 In 1925, the Princess was taken to Japan under the pretense of continuing her studies.
 Like her brothers, she attended the Gakushuin, where Yukika Sohma was among her schoolmates.
 In Japan she was known as Princess Tokue (徳恵姫, Tokue-hime).
 According to Yukika, she was untalkative and struggled with exercising.

 Upon the news of her mother's death in 1929, Deokhye was finally given permission to visit Korea temporarily, in order to attend the funeral.
 However, she was not allowed to wear the proper clothing.

-In the Spring of 1930, upon the onset of a psychological condition (manifested by sleepwalking), she moved to King Yi's Palace, the Tokyo house of her brother, Crown Prince Eun.
+By the spring of 1930, the Princess' mental health conditions deteriorated due to her hardships for years.
+Upon the onset of a psychological condition (manifested by sleepwalking), she moved to King Yi's Palace, the Tokyo house of her brother, Crown Prince Eun.
 During this period, she often forgot to eat and drink.
 Her physician diagnosed her illness as precocious dementia (today called schizophrenia), but by the following year, her condition seemed to have improved.
-This may be attributed to her upbringing.
+This may be attributed to her traumatic experiences of forced separation from her family and significant duress she experienced under the colonial government.